davidmerfield/Blot-theme-engine/README.md

 **Why does this exist?**

 For efficient rendering of templates whose view you cannot compose ahead-of-time.
-To prevent fetching unused data for a view.
+It prevents fetching unused data for a given route.
+Inspired by express' ```req.param(...``` function.
+It might help to think about this engine as a ```req.local(...``` function.

 **How does it work?**

-It takes a directory of files:
-  - creates 'templates' from certain files
-  - store them as a 'theme'
-  - provides express middleware for routing requests
-  - provides express middleware rendering the templates.
+It takes a directory of files, creates *templates* from files inside, stores them as a *theme*, then exposes Express middleware for routing requests and rendering the templates.

 **Example**